Shivam171/pizza-rasoi/README.md

 - **🍽️Menu:** Browse a variety of pizzas available for order.
 - **🛒Shopping Cart:** Add pizzas to the cart, choose pizza sizes, add extra toppings, and view the cart with subtotal, delivery charges, and total charges.
-- **💳Checkout:** Fill in delivery details and proceed to payment via Stripe.
+- **💳Checkout:** Fill in delivery details and proceed to payment, I haven't added a payment gateway, you can use stripe, shopify or razorpay.
-- **📜Order Page:** View order details after successful payment.

 ### 🔐 Authentication

 - **User Login:** Login with Google or create an account.
-- **Profile Management:** Update profile information, including uploading a profile image to AWS.
+- **Profile Management:** Update profile information, including uploading a profile image to Firebase.

 ### 🔧 Admin Functionality